Property accessors provide access to an object's properties by using the dot notation or the bracket notation.

 If you use a method for a numeric literal, and the numeric literal has no exponent and no decimal point, you should leave white-space(s) before the dot preceding the method call, so that the dot is not interpreted as a decimal point.

-77 .toExponential() // or 77 .toExponential() // or ;(77).toExponential() // or 77..toExponential() // or 77.0.toExponential() // because 77. === 77.0, no ambiguity
+77 .toExponential(); // or 77 .toExponential(); // or (77).toExponential(); // or 77..toExponential(); // or 77.0.toExponential(); // because 77. === 77.0, no ambiguity

-In the object[propertyName]
+In the object[expression]

 , '!bar!'